 high in lung cancer patients, particularly those in stage IV, compared with

 healthy volunteers.
-Given that the SIRT1 expression decreased in under
+Given that the SIRT1 expression decreased in patients under adjuvant

-conditions with resected lung severe neutropenia may thus develop more easily
+conditions with completely resected lung cancer, severe neutropenia may thus develop more easily

 under adjuvant conditions than in patients with metastasis.